 There are a number of causes of mutations.

-Chemical mutagens are various chemicals which can cause damage to DNA.
-There are a few examples which are good to remember, in case you're asked on mutagens in the exam!
+Chemical mutagens are various chemicals that can cause damage to DNA.
+There are a few examples which are good to remember, in case you're asked about mutagens in the exam!

 Ethidium bromide: Disrupts the packing of DNA by slipping in between nitrogenous bases.